 Commissioner Tom McMacken

 Elected City Commissioner (Seat 4) in March 2010, Commissioner McMacken is currently serving his second term as City Commissioner.

 Commissioner McMacken has been actively involved in the city since moving to Winter Park 19 years ago.
 During that time he has served on and chaired four city boards: Planning & Zoning, Tree Preservation, Public Art Advisory and Historic Preservation.
 He has also served on the Park Acquisition Task Force and assisted the city in updating the landscape and irrigation codes.
-In addition, Commissioner McMacken has served on the Winter Park Autumn Art Festival since moving to Winter Park.
+In addition, Commissioner McMacken has served on the Winter Park Autumn Art Festival committee since moving to Winter Park.